unode/firefox_decrypt/README.md

 Then, a prompt to enter the *master password* for the profile:

-- if no password was set, enter nothing – simply key <kbd>Return</kbd> or <kbd>Enter</kbd>
+- if no password was set, no master password will be asked.
-- if a password was set and is known, enter it
+- if a password was set and is known, enter it and hit key <kbd>Return</kbd> or <kbd>Enter</kbd>
 - if a password was set and is no longer known, you can not proceed

 #### Advanced usage